lucianothesilva/hyperv-to-proxmox/README.md

 Browse to the Qemu-img application that has been downloaded via powershell admin then run the command, change your settings as desired.
 For us the command was:

-`.\qemu-img.exe convert ‘D:\Hyperv\Virtual Hard Disks\SRVTeste.vhdx’ -O qcow2 D:\Migrar\SRVTeste.qcow2`
+`.\qemu-img.exe convert ‘D:\Hyperv\Virtual Hard Disks\SRVTest.vhdx’ -O raw D:\Migrar\SRVTest.raw -p`

-When you start running this command, there is no sort of feedback in the powershell console window so be patient.

-You can check the progress by going to the output directory and looking at the current file properties of the file to see how much it has done so far.

  **Proxmox Preparations:**

 Create a Virtual Machine on the Proxmox server without a Virtual disk and without a Network Device (for now)

+Make sure to add a EFI disk in the System tab.

 Well, the proxmox wizard when creating a VM forces you to create a Virtual machine disk, just set the size to 1GB, then after it’s created, go into it and “Detach” and “Remove” that disk.